 CASE STUDY: LET'S ENCRYPT

-Let’s Encrypt is a free, automated and open certificate authority, run for the public’s benefit and is supported organizationally by The Linux Foundation.
-The objective of Let’s Encrypt is to help acheive 100% encryption on the Web.
-Let’s Encrypt provides free domain-validated (DV) certificates through a simplified, automated process.
+Let’s Encrypt is a free, automated and open certificate authority, run for the public’s benefit as a 5019(c)(3) and is supported organizationally by The Linux Foundation.
+The objective of Let’s Encrypt is to help achieve 100% encryption of the Web.
+Let’s Encrypt provides free standard and wildcard domain validation (DV) certificates that enable a website to encrypt its communications via HTTPS.
+The Let’s Encrypt process is simplified, automated and available globally.
 These unique attributes make Let’s Encrypt ideal for large organizations, who need to alleviate financial burden and automate deployment at scale.
-Let’s Encrypt is also ideal for individual users, particularly those in underserved markets, who may lack funds and technical skill to otherwise deploy HTTPS.
+Let’s Encrypt is also idea for individual users, particularly those in underserved markets, who may lack funds and technical skill to otherwise deploy HTTPS.

-Prior to Let’s Encrypt, getting even a basic certificate through conventional means was too much of a hassle for many server operators.
-The application process can be confusing.
-It usually costs money.
-It’s tricky to install correctly.
-It’s difficult to update.
-Let’s Encrypt goes further than most in terms of end-to-end automation and extensibility, both getting certificates and in many cases installing them.
-This is an important strategy since major servers don’t yet have built-in support, and the team supporting Let’s Encrypt want to make sure it’s given a proper chance to thrive.
+There was also a problem with the difficulty of getting even a basic certificate through conventional means.
+It was simply too much of a hassle for many server operators.
+The application process was confusing.
+It usually cost money.
+It was tricky to install correctly and difficult to update.
+Let’s Encrypt removed these barriers by going further in terms of end-to-end automation and extensibility, both getting certificates and installing them.

 The key principles behind Let’s Encrypt are: